sanji-pos/starter/README.md

 # Starter

-This is the project to start sanji POS
+This is the project to start sanji POS.